 Empress dowager Xiao Ci Zhang (family name Li) was born in 1544 in Beijing.
 She was at first a court lady in the prince's palace.
 When the prince ascended the throne in 1567 he bestowed upon her the title of imperial concubine of the highest rank.
 Her name was concubine Lishi.

-She gave birth to 4 sons, among them in 1563 Zhu Yizhun, who in 1573 became the Wanli emperor.
-In 1596 the Wanli emperor gave her the title of empress dowager after the death of empress Xiaoan.
+She gave birth to 4 sons, among them in 1563 Zhu Yizhun, who in 1573 became the Wanli Emperor.
+In 1596 he bestowed her the title of empress dowager after the death of Empress Xiaoan.

 Empress dowager Ci died 70 years old in 1614, an unusual high age at that time.
 Other than being the mother of the next emperor, she also contributed positively to China's history through a calming and benevolent influence in the first years of her son's reign.